exercism/python/concepts/random/about.md

 ['green', 'green', 'green', 'green', 'green', 'red', 'red', 'red', 'red', 'green']
 ```

-The samples are returned in the order they were chosen.
+Samples are returned in the order they were chosen.

 ### `shuffle()`

 Both `choices()` and `sample()` return new lists when `k > 1`.
 In contrast, `shuffle()` randomizes the order of a list _**in place**_, and the original ordering is lost:

 ```python